Last Updated: August 22, 2024

 Upper Lower Class

-Focused on the future, this group makes up a significant portion of the population.
-Their buying decisions are influenced by their social activities and cultural norms.
+Future-oriented, this class forms a considerable portion of the population.
+Their purchasing decisions are influenced by their social life and cultural values.

 Lower Lower Classes

-Living in absolute poverty, this group prioritizes basic needs like shelter, clothing, and food.
-Price is their primary consideration when purchasing goods and services.
+Existing in absolute poverty, this segment is preoccupied with fundamental needs such as food, shelter, and clothing.
+Price is the paramount factor when shopping for goods and services.

 Conclusion